- Inclusive shade range – 50 shades available

 Want brightened, concealed under eyes?
 Try Makeup Revolution Conceal & Define.

 How do we feel about products that go viral?
 I’ve got to say, I’m sometimes skeptical.
 Of course, products go viral for a reason whether it’s good or bad, but I always go in with an open mind.
 After all, not every product can work for everybody.
 Makeup Revolution’s concealer, Conceal & Define, went viral when it launched in 2018, and for good reason too.
 This multiple award winner and best selling concealer packs a punch when it comes to coverage.
 But is is the best at the drugstore?
-Here are my thoughts.
+Let’s dive into the full Makeup Revolution Concealer Review.

 Promises vs. Performance: This Makeup Revolution concealer has a ton of pigment.